-Mark has performed with The Detroit Symphony under Leonard Slatkin, The Cleveland Orchestra under David Zinman at The Kent/Blossom Festival, numerous times with The New World Symphony in Miami Beach, Nu Deco Ensemble, and various other symphony and chamber orchestras as well as numerous Broadway productions.
+Mark has performed with The Detroit Symphony under Leonard Slatkin, The Cleveland Orchestra under David Zinman at The Kent/Blossom Festival, The Knights, Nu Deco Ensemble, New World Symphony, and various other symphony and chamber orchestras as well as Broadway productions.
 Mark also serves on the clarinet faculty at Rutgers University Mason Gross School of the Arts as well as CUNY Queens College at the Aaron Copland School of Music.
 He is an Artist for Buffet Crampon and Vandoren.

 In addition to his work in the classical world, Mark has an extensive background in jazz and improvised music.
 He formed the multi-genre duo Port Mande with pianist/producer Jeremy Jordan in 2017.
 Their debut EP “Is This Loss?” was released in July of 2020.
 Mark is a frequent collaborator with Vulfpeck, an American funk band formed in his hometown of Ann Arbor, Michigan.
 His playing and arrangement can be heard on their acclaimed album “Thrill of the Arts.”
 In September 2019 Dover performed with Vulfpeck to a sold-out crowd at Madison Square Garden.
 He has performed and/or recorded with numerous jazz, pop, and soul musicians, including Edward Simon, Brian Blade, Scott Colley, David Binney, Bernard Purdie, Cyrille Aimée, Darren Criss, Theo Katzman, Joey Dosik, Dave Malloy, Phillipa Soo, Stephen Pasquale, Michael Thurber, Charles Yang and many more.
 A graduate of Interlochen Arts Academy, Mark received his Master of Music from Manhattan School of Music, and his Bachelor of Music from the University of Michigan School of Music, Theatre, and Dance.
 His major teachers include David Krakauer, Deborah Chodacki, and Jay DeVries.

 Imani Winds Quintet Warms Up a Frigid Evening – Washington Post